 Teton Science Schools offers educational programs for groups of all sizes that specialize in experiential learning.
 Geology, ecology, weather, plant and animal adaptation—the list goes on—and chances are, they have a course designed just for you.
 Day trips and popular summer programs incorporate educational outings with hiking, canoeing and other outdoor adventures fit for the whole family.

 You can also learn about the land at the Murie Center in Moose, Wyoming, which was once the heart and soul of the conservation movement.
 At 2:30 p.m.
 Monday through Friday, you can take a 30-minute, docent-led tour of the home of late environmental stewards Mardy and Olaus Murie.

 The Laurence Rockefeller Preserve in Grand Teton National Park, off the Moose-Wilson Road, and the White Grass Ranch on Death Canyon Road—formerly a dude ranch and now home to the Western Center for Historic Preservation—are other sites to visit and be enlightened about Jackson Hole's great outdoors.

 Want to feel like you're walking around the set of an Animal Planet special?
 Perfect.

 No matter the season, Jackson Hole teems with wildlife.
-The 17 million acres that comprise the Greater Yellowstone Ecosystem enable visitors to see many of the species that have come to define the West, including the iconic grizzly bear, wolves, moose, pronghorn and elk.
+The more than 20 million acres that comprise the Greater Yellowstone Ecosystem enable visitors to see many of the species that have come to define the West, including the iconic grizzly bear, wolves, moose, pronghorn and elk.
 Local guide services lead hiking and driving excursions throughout Grand Teton National Park and Yellowstone—just don't forget to bring your camera!